 If I had to name my favorite food it would definitely be Palak Paneer.
 This Vegan Indian Palak Paneer is creamy, hearty and cozy.
 It is full of flavors, vibrantly green and healthy for you too.
 If you have never tried Palak Paneer and love Indian food you should definitely give this recipe a try!
+I highly suggest combining it with this delicious Masala Onion Salad – you are going to love it!

 What is Palak Paneer?